batcholi/Archean_wiki/src/de/xenoncode/dashboard.md

 $num_value = $screen.clicked ; whether the mouse button was pressed while aiming at the virtual monitor
 $num_value = $screen.click_x ; the x coordinate of the mouse cursor on the virtual monitor when the mouse button was pressed
 $num_value = $screen.click_y ; the y coordinate of the mouse cursor on the virtual monitor when the mouse button was pressed
-$num_value = $screen.scroll ; the scroll wheel delta value (positive for scroll up, negative for scroll down, 0 if no scroll happened on this cycle)
+$num_value = $screen.scroll ; 1 for scroll up, -1 for scroll down, 0 if no scroll happened on this cycle
 ```

 ### Bildschirm-Renderfunktionen